The National Report Card on students’ values, attitudes, and behavior.

 - Read the 2012 report on youth violence, bullying, and high-risk behavior »

-By registering to be a part of the national report card, you will not only be provided the statistical results of your school but also how you stack up against the national average.
-Your report provides a summary of responses for all questions and can help you effectively develop a long-term strategy to deal with critical issues and concerns.
-It’s also a great and relatively inexpensive way to understand your school climate and engage PTAs and parental involvement within your school.
+Schools taking part in the survey will receive a school or district level report to show national data alongside school or district data.
+The school report provides a summary of responses for all questions and can help educators effectively develop a long-term strategy to deal with critical issues and concerns.
+It’s also a great and relatively inexpensive way to understand school climate and engage PTAs to increase parental involvement within your school.
 Results for individual participating schools or school districts will not be publicized by the Josephson Institute or The Robert D. and Billie Ray Center.

-You will be provided a guide to completing the survey, complete with a parent letter, instructions for administering the survey along with a survey link to be used for your particular school to be distributed either prior to the Summer break or distributed for use in August.
+You will be provided a guide to completing the survey, complete with a parent letter, instructions for administering the survey along with a survey link to be used for your school.
 Once all surveys from all participating schools have been collected and compiled, you will be provided a side-by-side comparison of your results versus the collective responses gathered on a grade-by-grade level.

 Additionally, your school results will not be identifiably shared beyond this report unless granted permission as we respect the privacy and confidentiality of your school and the potential sensitivity that my result from this survey being made public.
 Personal student information is not gathered and all student responses are completely anonymous.